-- 1. Allow the DUT to authenticate, associate, and successfully complete the 4-way Handshake. - 2.
-Instruct the TS to transmit multiple ICMP Echo Requests to the DUT. - 3.
+- 1. Instruct the TS to authenticate, associate, and successfully complete the 4-way Handshake with the DUT. - 2.
+Instruct the TS to transmit multiple ICMP Echo Requests to STA-E. - 3.
 Instruct the TS to transmit a deauthentication frame to the DUT. - 4.
 Observe transmissions from the DUT.

-a.
-The DUT should set the Key MIC to the correct calculated value in EAPoL-Key Message 2 and 4.
+- a. set the Key MIC to 0 on EAPoL-Key Message 1. - b. set the Key MIC to the correct calculated value in EAPoL-Key Message 3.